tidy-finance/website/docs/35_fama_macbeth.md

 # Fama-MacBeth regressions

-In this chapter, we present a simple implementation of @Fama1973 to introduce the regression approach of @Fama1973, which is widely used in empirical asset pricing studies.
+In this chapter, we present a simple implementation of @Fama1973, a regression approach commonly called Fama-MacBeth regressions.
+Fama-MacBeth regressions are widely used in empirical asset pricing studies.
 We use individual stocks as test assets to estimate the risk premium associated with the three factors included in @Fama1993.

 Researchers use the two-stage regression approach to estimate risk premiums in various markets, but predominately in the stock market.
 Essentially, the two-step Fama-MacBeth regressions exploit a linear relationship between expected returns and exposure to (priced) risk factors.